Wrongful Death Lawyers in Sandusky

 Please keep in mind that Ohio uses a strict two-year statute of limitations for wrongful death claims, beginning on the actual date of the deceased’s passing.
 If you do not at least file a claim against the liable party within two years, the statute expires, and any future claims will be dismissed by the court.

 This strict statute of limitations makes it all the more important to start thinking about how you can seek justice for your loved one and closure for yourself through a wrongful death claim.
 Time can fly quickly when you are grieving and recovering from such a traumatic event.
 Make sure you do not miss such an important opportunity by leaving your case in the capable, caring hands of our Sandusky wrongful death lawyers from Murray & Murray.
-We have worked on numerous wrongful death claims throughout the years, including those originating from fatal car accidents, medical malpractice, and more.
+We have worked on numerous wrongful death claims throughout the years, including those originating from fatal car accidents, fatal motorcycle accidents, medical malpractice, and more.

 Schedule a no-cost, no-obligation consultation with our firm today.